-- 1. Indirect Costs No indirect costs or tuition remission may be charged against the formula grant funds authorized under the Smith-Lever Act or under section 1444 of NARETPA (7 USC 3319). - 2.
+- 1. Indirect Costs No indirect costs or tuition remission may be charged against the formula grant funds authorized under the Smith-Lever Act or under Section 1444 of NARETPA (7 USC 3319). - 2.
 Retirement Contributions Retirement and pension contributions paid from grant funds for individuals whose salaries are paid in whole or in part with grant funds are capped at 5 percent.
 The deposits and contributions of Federal origin must be at least equaled by the grantee (7 USC 331).

 - a.
-1862 Land-Grant Institutions in the 50 States All formula funds provided to the 1862 land-grant institutions in the 50 States under sections 3(b) and (c) of the Smith-Lever Act must be 100 percent matched.
-In-kind contributions are not allowed as match for formula funds authorized under sections 3(b) and (c) of the Smith-Lever Act (7 USC 343(e)).
-Funds provided under section 3(d) of the Smith-Lever Act (7 USC 343(d)) for the expanded food and nutrition education program (EFNEP) do not require any matching contributions (7 USC 3175). - b.
+1862 Land-Grant Institutions in the 50 States All formula funds provided to the 1862 land-grant institutions in the 50 States under Sections 3(b) and (c) of the Smith-Lever Act must be 100 percent matched.
+In-kind contributions are not allowed as match for formula funds authorized under Sections 3(b) and (c) of the Smith-Lever Act (7 USC 343(e)).
+Funds provided under Section 3(d) of the Smith-Lever Act (7 USC 343(d)) for the expanded food and nutrition education program (EFNEP) do not require any matching contributions (7 USC 3175). - b.
 1862 Land-Grant Institution in the District of Columbia There is no matching requirement for funds awarded to the 1862 land-grant institution in the District of Columbia.
-The District of Columbia Public Postsecondary Education Reorganization Act, Pub.
-L. No. 93-471, was amended by Section 7417 of FCEA to eliminate this matching requirement effective October 1, 2008 (Section 208 of Pub.
+The District of Columbia Public Postsecondary Education Reorganization Act (Pub.
+L. No. 93-471) was amended by Section 7417 of FCEA to eliminate this matching requirement effective October 1, 2008 (Section 208 of Pub.
 L. No. 93-471, as amended).
-Funds provided under section 3(d) of the Smith-Lever Act (7 USC 343(d)) for EFNEP do not require any matching contributions (7 USC 3175). - c.
-1862 Land-Grant Institutions in the Commonwealth of Puerto Rico and the insular areas of American Samoa, Guam, Micronesia, Northern Marianas, and the Virgin Islands - The Commonwealth of Puerto Rico and the insular areas must meet a 50 percent matching requirement of the

-Federal formula funds beginning in FY 2003 (7 USC 343(e)(4) and 7 USC 301 (note)).
+Funds provided under Section 3(d) of the Smith-Lever Act (7 USC 343(d)) for EFNEP do not require any matching contributions (7 USC 3175). - c.
+1862 Land-Grant Institutions in the Commonwealth of Puerto Rico and the insular areas of American Samoa, Guam, Micronesia, Northern Marianas, and the Virgin Islands The Commonwealth of Puerto Rico and the insular areas must meet a 50 percent matching requirement of the Federal formula funds (7 USC 343(e)(4) and 7 USC 301 (note)).
 The Secretary of Agriculture may waive the matching funds requirement for any fiscal year if the Secretary determines that the government of the insular area will be unlikely to meet the matching requirement for the fiscal year (7 USC 343(e)(4)).
 "Matching funds" means cash contributions and excludes in-kind matching contributions.
 Matching funds must be used to support research and extension activities as identified in the approved 5-Year Plan of Work (7 USC 343(e); 7 CFR part 3419).

 - d.
-1890 Land-Grant Institutions, including Tuskegee University and West Virginia State University - In FY 2003, the matching requirement is 60 percent; in FY 2004, 70 percent; in FY 2005, 80 percent; in FY 2006, 90 percent; and in FY 2007 and thereafter, 100 percent.
+1890 Land-Grant Institutions, including Tuskegee University and West Virginia State University -Recipients must match 100 percent of Federal funds from non-Federal sources.
 These land-grant institutions may apply for a waiver of the matching funds requirement in excess of 50 percent for any fiscal year.
 "Matching funds" means cash contributions and excludes in-kind matching contributions.
 Matching funds must be used to support research and extension activities as identified in the approved 5-Year Plan of Work or for approved qualifying educational activities.
 Matching funds must be available in the same Federal fiscal year as the Federal funds.
 1890 Land-Grant Institutions, including Tuskegee University and West Virginia State University, may carryover matching funds from one fiscal year to the following fiscal year (7 USC 3222d and 7 CFR part 3419).
-Funds provided under section 3(d) of the Smith-Lever Act (7 USC 343(d)) for EFNEP do not require any matching contributions (7 USC 3175).
+Funds provided under Section 3(d) of the Smith-Lever Act (7 USC 343(d)) for EFNEP do not require any matching contributions (7 USC 3175).

 - 2. Level of Effort Not Applicable

 - 3. Earmarking Not Applicable